 RSC Residence Life General Info

-Part-time students (i.e., students carrying fewer than 12 credits each semester and less than a total of 24 credits for the year) also have the option of living on campus.
+Part-time students (i.e. students carrying fewer than 12 credits each semester) also have the option of living on campus.
 If you are a part-time student interested in living on campus, please submit a written request to the Director of Residence Life.

 Damages to College Property

 Students are held personally responsible for the condition and furnishings of their own room and jointly responsible for public areas.
 A resident is also responsible for the loss, theft or damage of college and/or personal property by the resident or guest(s).

 - All students in a residence unit will be considered responsible for the furnishings in a public area.

 - Each student room is furnished with a bed, dresser, desk and chair.
 Students are responsible for furnishing their own pillow, linens, and curtains.
 Curtains must be fire-retardant.

 - The College furnishes student rooms.
 The students may bring in only small items of furniture.
 College furniture may not be removed from the room.
 The resident will be assessed replacement costs for any missing or damaged furniture.